treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 ### Credentials

 Standalone GC supports S3 and S3-compatible storage backends and relies on AWS credentials for authentication.
-To set up credentials, follow AWS guidelines, such as those outlined in [this guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).
+To set up credentials on the `lakefs-sgc` docker container, follow AWS guidelines, such as those outlined in [this guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).
 For details on how to pass credentials to `lakefs-sgc`, refer to the instructions in [How to Run Standalone GC](#how-to-run-standalone-gc).

 ### Using S3-compatible clients